 Are your eggs fertile?

-No. Generic eggs are not fertile.
+No, our eggs are not fertile.
 They are the reproductive product of the laying hen that has not had contact with a male rooster.
 Eggs that are sold as fertile eggs signify that a rooster was present when the eggs were laid and can be incubated and possibly developed into chicks.
 Fertile eggs are not more nutritious than non-fertile eggs, do not keep as well as non-fertile eggs, and are more expensive to produce.
 Fertile eggs may contain a small amount of male hormone, but there are no known advantages to fertile eggs.

 Why are the yolks in your eggs brighter yellow than other eggs?